DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

 To achieve optimal performance, overall software design choices and pure software optimization techniques must be considered and balanced against available low-level hardware-based optimization features (CPU cache properties, bus speed, NIC PCI bandwidth, and so on).
-The case of packet transmission is an example of this software/ hardware tradeoff issue when optimizing burst-oriented network packet processing engines.
+The case of packet transmission is an example of this software/hardware tradeoff issue when optimizing burst-oriented network packet processing engines.
 In the initial case, the PMD could export only an rte_eth_tx_one function to transmit one packet at a time on a given queue.
 On top of that, one can easily build an rte_eth_tx_burst function that loops invoking the rte_eth_tx_one function to transmit several packets at a time.
 However, an rte_eth_tx_burst function is effectively implemented by the PMD to minimize the driver-level transmit cost per packet through the following optimizations: